 There’s a scene, in the filmed version of Chuck Palahniuk’s Fight Club, in which Tyler Durden leads our Everyman narrator on an expedition for biomedical waste.
 They’re raiding the trash bins of a liposuction clinic for lipids that can be rendered into soap.
 This is expensive soap, boutique soup — value-added soap.
-It’s the kind of soap probably only bought by the kind of person who frequently visits a liposuction clinic.
+It’s the kind of soap probably only bought by people who frequent fancy liposuction clinics.

 “It was beautiful,” we hear.
 “We were selling their own fat asses back to them.”

 This week, a powerful letter was distributed to all faculty of the financially-imperiled University of California system — the libraries of which are now faced with a 400% price increase if they would like to continue to provide access to 67 important scientific journals distributed by the Nature Publishing Group.
 One of these is NPG’s flagship journal, Nature.
 The price increase would bring the annual cost of a single NPG journal from approximately $4500 to over $17,000.
 When, in conversation today, I’ve shared this number with my librarian colleagues at home and abroad, I’ve heard a lot of incredulous laughter.
 But laughter turns to quiet musing (“would that work here?“) when I go on to say that the California letter threatens complete boycott, in clear terms and with the support of a system-wide advisory group on scholarly communication, of all UC faculty involvement in the production machine of the Nature group, if the costs for these journals cannot be brought in line with reality.